awojna/Rseslib/README.md

 # Rseslib
 Rough set and machine learning data structures and algorithms in Java.
+The project includes QMAK - a tool for interacting with machine learning models and visualizing classification process.

 The project is built with Maven.